Suitcase packed for summer travel in the UK

 Top 5 Must-Have Items to Pack for a Summer Trip to the UK

-- Comfortable flats and sneakers.
+3. Comfortable flats and sneakers.
 You can absolutely wear sneakers here.
 Converse, Veja, and Adidas are all over London in the summer.
-Swap to cute flats for your evening out.
+Swap to cute flats for a dressy evening out.
 Leave the heels at home, or at least opt for a wedge or chunky heel.
 Your feet will thank you.

-- Summer sweater.
+4. Summer sweater.
 Growing up in Texas, I thought the idea of a summer sweater was a joke.
 However, cool evenings are very normal here, and you’ll get some gray cool days even in the summer.
 A cardigan works great, or even a lightweight scarf if you don’t want a full layer.
-When my daughter was young I always brought a scarf when traveling because it doubled as a stroller shade, baby blanket, or impromptu play activity.

 I love a packing hack.
 These are a few favorites for travel throughout the year.

-- Wear your heaviest items to the airport
+3. Wear your heaviest items to the airport.

-- Check for laundry services at your lodging so you can pack less clothing
+4. Check for laundry services at your lodging so you can pack less clothing.

-- Consider compression packing cubes if you’re tight on space
+5. Consider compression packing cubes if you’re tight on space.

-- Soft-side luggage is lighter, meaning more usable packing space in checked bags
+6. Soft-side luggage is lighter, meaning more usable packing space in checked bags BUT it’s also less sturdy and prone to damage.

-- Stash a designated laundry bag to separate dirty and clean clothes
+7. Stash a designated laundry bag to separate dirty and clean clothes.

 UK Travel Luggage